Breonna Taylor grand jury recordings to be released Friday

 LOUISVILLE, Ky.
-(AP) — A Kentucky judge has delayed until Friday the release of secret grand jury proceedings in Breonna Taylor’s killing by police.
+(AP) — A Kentucky judge has delayed until Friday the release of secret grand jury proceedings in Breonna Taylor’s killing by police, so that prosecutors can edit out witnesses’ names and personal information.

-Audio recordings of the proceedings were originally supposed to be made public Wednesday.
-Attorney General Daniel Cameron's office asked a Louisville court for a week's delay, so it could redact the names of witnesses and personal information such as addresses and phone numbers.
+Audio recordings of the proceedings were originally supposed to be made public Wednesday, but Attorney General Daniel Cameron's office asked a Louisville court for a week's delay to remove details such as witnesses' addresses and phone numbers.

 On Wednesday, Judge Ann Bailey Smith granted a shorter delay, giving the attorney general until noon on Friday.